What is patch management?

 You can use Miradore’s pilot testing feature to distribute the patches first to a group of pilot devices before upgrading all devices.
 This way you can minimize possible problems caused by patches.
 If you find out that some patches cause problems, you can block them by using patch blacklisting.

-Miradore's patch management feature supports Windows 7, Windows 8, and Windows 10.
+Miradore's patch management feature supports Windows 7, Windows 8, Windows 10, and Mac.
 Patch detection and reporting are included in the Free plan but you can test out the full patch management feature risk-free with our 14-day Premium trial.